The Grassmoor Lagoons project, completed in 2019, has reclaimed the former Grassmoor Colliery spoil tips. The area is now a wildlife haven.

 There is a free car park off Birkin Lane, between Temple Normanton and Grassmoor village (Ordnance Survey grid ref SK412 672).
-Horse box parking is also available here (for information about our horse box parking scheme please contact Clay Cross Countryside Centre).
+Horse box parking is also available.

 Much of the country park is on level ground with surfaced tracks for easier access.
 Grassmoor is a good starting point for walkers, horse riders and cyclists to explore further along the trail.